International Business Contracts

 James Hsui, an international business attorney in New York City, agrees, noting a protectionist business climate in which the U.S. is clamping down on laws that apply overseas.
 “Be aware,” he says, “that the government now would be more likely to enforce things that in the past they might sort of let go.”

 Sam Mawn-Mahlau, a corporate attorney at Davis Malm & D’Agostine in Boston, says that in the past, his clients never needed to “sell” the U.S. as part of a business pitch.
 “Where before, the strength and stability of the U.S. were simply a given, today you’ve got a risk that something unexpected, something you can’t anticipate, will occur because of the political environment.
-The last tax bill was one of those things… Suddenly, we had alerts going out to clients abroad about a tax regime that would change with two weeks’ notice.”
+The last tax bill was one of those things.
+Suddenly, we had alerts going out to clients abroad about a tax regime that would change with two weeks’ notice.”

-It’s also a good idea for your attorney to consult with a knowledgeable counterpart in the other country—ideally a foreign lawyer with experience or training in the U.S.—especially since their governing laws will likely also apply.
 “Under international law, the country always, always, always has the right to decide what goes on in its country, what activities are legal, what activities are not legal, and how they’re done,” Hsui says.
 “It’s important to have the right advice both on this side of the border and the other.”

-Hiring experienced advisors is of utmost importance for small and midsize businesses hoping to compete in the global marketplace, Bruno says—including attorneys, accountants, and bankers.
+Hiring experienced advisors is of utmost importance for small and midsize businesses hoping to compete in the global marketplace, Bruno says — including attorneys, accountants, and bankers.
 And hiring with diversity in mind can likewise be a boon.
 “Hiring immigrants and those with diverse backgrounds is a great way to prepare yourself to conquer the world,” Mawn-Mahlau says.

 There are several government agencies here and abroad meant to assist in international business transactions, Bruno adds.
-The U.S. Department of Commerce has various offices that assist small and medium-sized American exporters to navigate foreign regulatory systems and find credible local partners, for example.
-“Obviously, finding a lawyer or business adviser who knows that market, its customs and its people to assist you is very advisable.
-Trying to do it on your own … that’s where people get into trouble,” Cicchillo says.
+The U.S. Department of Commerce has various offices that assist small and medium-sized American exporters in navigating foreign regulatory systems and finding credible local partners.

 “A lawyer can assist with the formation of the foreign entity, assist in the integration of the parent’s process into the operations of the foreign subsidiary, coordinate the funding and tax strategies, and assist in anticipating and solving issues that may develop in the establishment of the foreign entity,” says Bruno.